AustinCGomez/AustinCGomez/README.md

 ## Senior at the Univeristy of Alabama in Huntsville
-Majoring in Information Systems /w a concentration in Cyber Security
+Majoring in Information Systems /w a concentration in Cyber Security.
+I have loved programming for quite some year now.
+However, I now enjoy the full-scope of the software development process from system analysis to writing the code.

 ## Personal & University Projects
 These are some projects that I have made for my courses at The University of Alabama in Huntsville!
 Many of them are demos and in a non-productive state(As servers cost money).
 You can still set-up most of them to work with the instructions that I provide.